Vehicle Transmission Stuck in Gear Limp Mode

 Common Problems

 Many different issues and sensors can cause limp mode.
-For example, the limp mode can be caused by a dirty MAF sensor, which takes 15 minutes to replace.
+For example, a dirty MAF sensor, which takes 15 minutes to replace, can cause it.

 On the other hand, it could indicate a more serious problem, such as a blown head gasket or transmission failure.
 There is no need to panic, though.
 If your check engine light is on, use a multi-system OBD-II scanner such as the YOUCANIC Full System Scanner to read the fault codes from the Engine and Transmission modules.